benji011/minimal-probability-calculator/README.md

 Writing calculated data to a local file system as `info.log` is not really the best way to go about this, so a minimal Flask app was created as an API endpoint to consume payload retrieved from the frontend.
 (See [this post](https://stackoverflow.com/a/46467999/4477547) for more details).

-It should be noted that as this is a mini project it isn't designed to be deployed on production.
-So minifying & building for production is not taken into consideration here.

 ## About the logging API

 The API is fired on change events (i.e. when the slider is updated during user interaction).
 You can see this happening by opening a new terminal and run the command below to see the log being written